 A word about Bokke availability: these beers are only available at a few very special beer bars around the world, as well as at a few beer festivals every year.
 While in Belgium, seek out the Bokke lambics at In de Verzekering tegen de Grote Dorst, the world-renowned lambic bar in Eizerginen, in Belgium’s lambic country.
 This cafe has won numerous awards, and has a very large list of vintage lambic beers, as well as local and regional beers.

 Also in Belgium, the closest venue to Bokke is “De Gebrande Winning” a cafe/restaurant in nearby St. Truiden.
-Note that De Gebrande Winning does not regularly stock the Bokke lambics, but did have an event in early May that featured Bokke beers, and the H. Ertie lambic blends from Uli Kremer of Germany.
+De Gebrande Winning had an event in early May that featured Bokke beers, and the H. Ertie lambic blends from Uli Kremer of Germany.
 The event, for 80+ persons, sold out in less than one second (yes, you did read that correctly.)

 If you fancy a visit to Berlin, The Muted Horn is the place to go.
 In fact, The Muted Horn stocks some of the most hard to find beers from Bokke, Brasserie Cantillon, and Brouwerij 3 Fonteinen, as well as many other lambic brews.